wolfvictorOSI/Edge-Data-Store-Docs/V1/Security/SecurityOverview.md

 The installer creates a specific user account that the Edge Data Store service runs under.
 You can only use this account for running the service.
 For example, you cannot use it for interactive sessions.
 You cannot typically configure this service account.
 Modifying the service configuration in this respect could cause system failure.

 The Edge Data Store binary files, configuration files, and data files are configured by the installer and runtime to allow appropriate access by the service account.
-You do not normally need to modify the permission and ownership assignments for these files, and should not as failures could occur.
+You do not normally need to modify the permission and ownership assignments for these files, and should not modify them as failures could occur.